6.2 Administration and governance

 - The Royal Danish Academy of Fine Arts: The Schools of Visual Arts

-Furthermore, the Ministry of Culture provides contributions for:
+Furthermore, the Ministry of Culture financially supports:

 - The Jutland Art Academy